 - Alternate documentation

-Having personally worked with clients in their first few months in the US without little to no US credit history, I’ve helped them secure mortgages using foreign income and credit references.
-With the right lender, it’s not only possible but surprisingly streamlined.
+Having personally worked with multiple buyers and investors in their first few months in the US without little to no US credit history, I’ve helped them secure mortgages using foreign income and credit references.
+With HomeAbroad, it’s not only possible but surprisingly streamlined.

 3. Green Card Mortgages (Permanent Resident Aliens)

-If you’re a Green Card holder (Form I-551), you can expect a process that is nearly identical to that of US citizens.
+If you’re a Green Card holder (Form I-551), you can expect a nearly identical process to that of US citizens.
 You’ll need to show:

 - Your valid Green Card